avahidi/arm-foss/README.rst

 ----

 The development tools are often a major obstacle to anyone wanting to learn FPGA and ASIC design.
-Many are very very expansive and behind the reach of hobbyist (and many companies for that matter).
+Many are very very expansive and beyond the reach of hobbyist (and many companies for that matter).
 And while some companies provide free or cheap tools for selected devices, those come often with a number of serious issues (e.g. artificial limitations, huge installs, aggressive DRM, non-existing